cybertec-postgresql/pgwatch/docs/howto/dashboarding_alerting.md

 point-and-click style - see [here](https://grafana.com/docs/grafana/latest/alerting/alerts-overview/)
 for the official documentation.
-In general all more popular notification services are supported and it's pretty much the easiest way to quickly start with PostgreSQL alerting on a smaller scale.
+In general all more popular notification services are supported, and it's pretty much the easiest way to quickly start with PostgreSQL alerting on a smaller scale.
 For enterprise usage with hundreds of instances it's might get too "clicky" though and there are also some limitations - currently you can set alerts only on